 What is the difference between Kairos compared to Talos/Sidero Metal and Flatcar?

 Kairos is distro-agnostic by design.
-Currently, you can pick among Alpine, openSUSE, or Ubuntu based images, but we are working on CRDs to let assemble OSes from other bases in a Kubernetes native way.
+Currently, you can pick among a list from the supported matrix, but we are working on CRDs to let assemble OSes from other bases in a Kubernetes native way.

-The key difference is that the OS is a distributed as a standard container—similarly how apps are distributed with container registries.
+The key difference, is that the OS is distributed as a standard container, similar to how apps are distributed with container registries.
 You can also use

 docker run locally and inspect the OS, and similarly, push customizations by pointing nodes to a new image.